-A quick conversation asking your fellow farmers why they are (or aren’t) organic certified can give you better tools to make your decision and set you up for certifying success.
+A quick conversation asking your fellow farmers why their farms are (or aren’t) organic certified can give you better tools to make your decision and set you up for certifying success.

 Organic certifying agents are also a great resource to help you prepare for certification.
-They can tell you if your land qualifies for organic certification immediately or if you need to go through some steps to get there (and what those steps will entail).
+They can tell you if your land qualifies for organic certification immediately or if you need to go through some steps to get there (and what those steps look like).

-Becoming organic certified can be costly.
-There are fees for certification itself and you may have to implement new farming practices to meet organic standards.
+Becoming an organic certified farm can be costly.
+There are fees for certification itself and you may have to change or implement new farming practices or to meet organic standards.

-There are, however, grants and fee-offset programs to help farmers make the transition to organic certification.
+There are, however, grants for organic certifications and fee-offset programs to help farmers make the transition to organic certification.
 Many farmers have taken advantage of financial resources to help them cover certification fees and offset new management practices.

 Keep in mind, if you are hoping to certify ground that has previously had non-organic products used on it, certification requires a documented three-year transition period before that land can be certified organic.